WE ARE YCF

 VICE CHAIR & TREASURER

-Niels Pedersen spent 30 years in investment and corporate banking in London before transitioning to the charitable sector.
-He is currently studying for a Masters in Charity Accounting and Financial Management from Bayes Business School.
-He is the former treasurer of a national outdoors activities charity and is on the finance committee of an international human rights organisation.
+Niels spent 30 years in investment and corporate banking in London before transitioning to the charitable sector.
+He holds a Masters in Charity Accounting and Financial Management from Bayes Business School.
+He is the treasurer of the Science Council and also of the Islington Law Centre.
+Furthermore, Niels is volunteer charity management-consultant for the Cranfield Trust.

 -